7 Ways To Increase Light In A Kitchen Extension

 One of the things we love about kitchen extensions is that they can completely transform a house.
 A once dark and dated kitchen can turn into a wonderfully bright and spacious entertaining space.
-With some careful planning and tricks, you can ensure that even a dull north facing kitchen can be transformed into something quite spectacular!
+With some careful planning and tricks, you can ensure that even a dull north facing kitchen extension can be transformed into something quite spectacular!

-Maximise the light from above
+1. Maximise the light from above

 Windows in the roof can bring in up to 3 times the amount of light than a standard vertical window, so this is a great way to brighten up your space.

-Glaze the gables
+4. Glaze the gables

 Utilise the space you have between the gable and doors.
 Not only will this create a design feature but it will introduce light in an otherwise wasted space.
 This can look good in either traditional or contemporary schemes - particularly if you maximise the size of the glass panel.

-Consider a glass box extension
+5. Consider a glazed extension

 Glazed extensions are a wonderful way to let light flood into your kitchen as the light will pour in from above and through the windows.